wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 * Support information available in the Magento backend
 * Clear explanation of each payment method with links to DOCS
 * Modular setup, providing more flexibility during the installation process
-* Direct payment methods instead of Redirect whenever possible
+* For some payment methods the hosted payment page is now skipped, resulting in a higher conversion rate

 ### 2. Requirements
 - To use the plugin you need a MultiSafepay account.
 You can create a test account on https://testmerchant.multisafepay.com/signup